ace-dent/BlitRacer/README.md

 ## Legal

 Please read the associated LICENSE document for this software.

+WARNING: May include flashing and flickering screen effects.
+Please do not use this program if you have, or may have, any photo-sensitivity or related health conditions.

 Arduboy® is a registered trademark of [Arduboy, Inc., USA](https://www.arduboy.com).